 “I will not return or volunteer to your tyranny.”

 “You were made for me.”
-He circled around the tree, his shoulder remain against it.
+He circled the tree, his shoulder still against it.

 “I was made simply to exist.”
-She circled away from him, content to keep the tree between them.
-“I was made with free choice; of the same earth as you with an equal inclination to define my existence.
+She circled in the opposite direction, content with keeping the tree between them.
+“I was made with free choice, of the same earth as you with an equal inclination to define my existence.
 There is no hierarchy among us!”

 She stopped.
 She wanted to run but resisted.

-“There is more to duality if you only submit, I will teach you.”
+“There is more to duality if only you would submit; I will teach you.”

 “Submit?”
 The word infuriated her and the rage that surged through her body made her hands hot.
-She didn’t know how the grindy sand appeared in her hands.
-It moved between her fingers, itching her desire.
-She had but one impulse; to throw it.
+She was not sure how the grimy sand reached her hands, but it moved between her fingers, and hardened in her palms, scratching her impulse to throw it.
 “I’ll not submit to patriarchy.”